google/crfs/README.md

 ## Operation

-When mounting an image, the FUSE filesystem makes does a couple Docker Registry HTTP API requests to the container registry to get the metadata for the container and all its layers.
+When mounting an image, the FUSE filesystem makes a couple Docker Registry HTTP API requests to the container registry to get the metadata for the container and all its layers.